top of page

 Water Quality

 The quality of our nearshore coastal waters and estuaries has become a point of great concern to the Lake Huron community in recent years.
 The scope of the problem is regional, but the most effective efforts to improve water quality will be made at the grassroots level.
-Through bi-national lake-wide planning at the regional level, and research, education and community stewardship at the local level, the Coastal Centre is in a unique position to contribute to long term solutions.
+Through bi-national lake-wide planning at the regional level, and research, education and community stewardship at the local level, the LHCC is in a unique position to contribute to long term solutions.

 IMG_2767.JPG